-(1) For one year following the conclusion of the Master's examination process, graduates are guaranteed the right to inspect their Master's thesis and the examiner's reports relating to it as well as the minutes of any oral exam required at the end of their Master's degree studies, oral exam on the contents of the Master's thesis and/or any final colloquium required as part of the thesis process.
+(1) For one year following the conclusion of the Master's examination process, graduates are guaranteed the right to inspect their Master's thesis and the examiner's reports relating to it as well as the minutes of any oral exam required at the end of their Master's degree studies, any oral exam on the contents of the Master's thesis and/or any final colloquium which is part of the thesis process.

-(2) For the inspection of course-related written assessed work and/or of the minutes of course-related oral exams there is usually a time limit of four weeks after notification of the exam results.
+(2) For the inspection of module-specific written assessed work and/or of the minutes of module-specific oral exams there is usually a time limit of four weeks after notification of the exam results.
 Additionally, general times for inspecting certain pieces of assessed work may be offered.

 (3) The relevant applications must be made in writing to the head of the examination board.
-The board of examiners determines the time and date of the inspection.
+The examination board determines the time and date of the inspection.